-Financial planning is a essential for anyone who wants to achieve financial independence.
-The goal of financial planning is to help you reach your financial goals; whether that be retiring by a certain age, or having the money to open a new business.
-For small business owners financial planning is especially important because you need to ensure you’re planning for your business as well as yourself.
+Financial planning is essential for anyone who wants to achieve financial independence.
+The goal of financial planning is to help you reach your financial goals, whether that be retiring by a certain age or having the money to open a new business.
+For small business owners, financial planning is especially important because you need to ensure you’re planning for your business as well as yourself.

 Because the purpose of financial planning is to help you reach your goals, you need to decide what you’re trying to obtain.
 It’s best to make these decisions with your family or business partners.

 First, get with your family and decide what short-term and long-term goals you have for your finances.
 Do you want to buy or build a home?
 Do you want to go on a nice vacation every year?
 Are you planning to save for college for your children?
 When do you want to retire and what will retirement look like?
 How much money will you need for retirement?
 Once you set your priorities, you can begin to plan for those goals.